top of page

 • Is Montessori right for my child?

-Let us address the big question first!
-Montessori education is well-suited for the majority of children, but it's equally essential that it aligns with the values and hopes of your family.
-Deciding if this is a right fit all comes down to whether it resonates perfectly with your unique preferences, aspirations and beliefs and the setting in which you feel your child will thrive.
-The overall aim of Montessori education is to place all children at the centre of society and assist them in becoming self-motivated and fulfilled individuals, able to create a sustainable and peaceful future for humanity.
-The way that Montessori is delivered has some differences to more conventional teacher-directed educational methods that people are often accustomed to or experienced.
-The Montessori approach revolves around following the child and utilising Montessori materials within a prepared environment.
-To gain a clear understanding, we recommend researching more on Montessori and the next step is scheduling a class observation.
-Observing the class in action is inspirational and gives clarity on how learning is delivered.
-It will give you the valuable insights and help you gauge whether Montessori is indeed the best fit for both your child and your family.
-Simply reach out via email to montessori@hds.school.nz to arrange this.
+Let us address the big question first.
+Montessori education is well-suited for the majority of children, but it's equally essential that it fits with the values and hopes of your family.
+Deciding if this is a right fit comes down to your family's preferences, aspirations and beliefs and the setting in which you feel your child will thrive.
+Montessori education has some differences to more conventional teacher-directed educational methods that people are often accustomed to or experienced.
+The essence of Montessori is that it nurtures a child's natural love to learn and trusts that, with the optimal settings and process, children will thrive and self-construct into well rounded, self-motivated and fulfilled individuals.
+Instead of following teacher led instruction in day-to-day lesson plans, there is an increased focus on providing them with freedom, but this is within the constructs of the carefully prepared environment to ensure learning is optimised.
+Freedom and personal choice are deemed essential to the development of personal responsibility.
+Children carve their own path, become committed to their own growth, are curious and always learning, they persevere, they are not afraid to make mistakes and can face challenges with confidence.
+Montessori focusses on children working well together rather than competing, everyone has a part to play, they are compassionate and trustworthy.
+If these statements resonate, you are probably a Montessori parent!
+To gain a clear understanding of how it all works, we recommend scheduling a class observation.
+Observing the class in action is inspirational and gives clarity on how the learning is delivered.
+It will give you the valuable insights and help you gauge whether Montessori is indeed the best fit.
+Simply enquire online to arrange this.

 • Why do parents choose Montessori in primary school?

-Montessori stands as a prominent global movement in the field of education.
-While there are numerous Montessori preschools present, the establishment of Montessori primary options is limited in New Zealand.
-There is also no Montessori franchise in New Zealand which renders it less accessible to many people.
-Therefore, Montessori education is pursued by parents who have either had firsthand experience with it or generally grasp or follow its methodology, recognising it as an excellent choice for their children's development.
-Parents indeed cite a diverse array of reasons for choosing this approach, ranging from the appealing classroom environment and enriching learning materials to its track record of delivering strong academic outcomes.
-And above all, many parents value its capacity to foster holistic child development.
-We encourage you to navigate our website and don't hesitate to reach out to our teachers or parents in the class.
+Montessori is a prominent and highly regarded global movement in the field of education.
+While there are numerous Montessori preschools present in New Zealand, the establishment of Montessori primary options is limited.
+Also, there is also no Montessori franchise which makes it less accessible to many people.
+Therefore, Montessori education is pursued by parents who have either had firsthand experience or generally grasp or follow its methodology, recognising it as an excellent choice for their children's development.
+Parents have a diverse array of reasons for choosing this approach, ranging from the appealing classroom environment and enriching learning materials to its track record of delivering strong academic outcomes.
+And above all, many parents value its ability to foster a holistic child-led programme and serve the whole child.
+Don't hesitate to reach out to our teachers or parents in the class.
 Their insights can provide you with a deeper understanding of their experiences.

-Absolutely.
-Montessori education holds an unparalleled relevance in today's world.
-At its core, Montessori seeks to cultivate a lifelong passion for learning in children while harnessing their inherent curiosity, thereby unlocking the realms of critical thinking and creativity.
-These very qualities stand as pivotal markers for success in the 21st Century.
+Montessori education holds an unparalleled relevance in today's world and is proven to instil the very qualities that have been identified key markers for success in the 21st Century.
 Recent strides in neuroscience are aligning with Dr. Montessori's groundbreaking child-centered theory.
-Her insights are now garnering recognition from educators, cognitive psychologists, and neuroscientists across the globe.
-In many ways, Maria Montessori was a visionary ahead of her time, as numerous studies today affirm the remarkable outcomes children achieve across an array of areas with very little (if any) scrutiny.
-Research results encompass increased academic achievements, adept social skills, self-regulation, inventive thinking, psychological well-being, and a strong overall sense of self.
+Her insights are now being recognised by educators, cognitive psychologists, and neuroscientists across the globe.
+In many ways, Maria Montessori was a visionary ahead of her time, as numerous studies today affirm the remarkable outcomes children achieve across many areas with very little (if any) scrutiny.
+Research results include increased academic achievements, adept social skills, self-regulation, inventive thinking, psychological well-being, and a strong overall sense of self.

 • Who is eligible?